Costa Concordia is gone, but horror lingers 10 years later

 A daylong commemoration on the Tuscan island of Giglio is recalling the horror of the night the ship slammed into a reef and then capsized offshore.

-Some of the 4,200 people who survived returned to Giglio to take part in the solemn anniversary events.
+Some of the 4,200 people who survived returned to Giglio to participate in the solemn anniversary events.

+On Thursday, they also honored the residents of Giglio who took in crew members and passengers from the ship, the Associated Press reported.

+The residents also lived with the ship's carcass for another two years before it was hauled away for scrap, the news outlet reported.

-They began with a Mass and were ending with a candlelit vigil marking the exact moment, 9:45 p.m., that the Concordia hit rocks that sliced a 70-meter (230-foot) gash in its hull.
+They began with a Mass and ended with a candlelit vigil marking the exact moment, 9:45 p.m., that the Concordia hit rocks that sliced a 70-meter (230-foot) gash in its hull.

-The Concordia’s captain, Francesco Schettino, is serving a 16-year prison sentence for having ordered the crew to take the ship off course to come closer to Giglio in a stunt.
+The Concordia's captain, Francesco Schettino, is serving a 16-year prison sentence for ordering the crew to take the ship off course to come closer to Giglio in a stunt.